RohitJsr/Online-Cab-bootking-Application/README.md

 - Data Authentication and Validation for all the users (Admin, Customer and Cab Driver)

 ## Admin Features
-- Admin can access all the information of customer, cab driver and cab.
 - Admin can access all Trip Details along with specific trip details using a particular cab or a customer.